-Jamie and I didn’t go with them as we were not allowed to enter the Hotel (Gema del Est) until after 4pm.
-Sue and Sarah were to help Charlotte get ready, they were having a Spa and massage and Charlotte’s hair was being done.
-Suraj and Lucas travelled down to us on the return taxi to spend time with us (he wasn’t allowed to see Charlotte).
-When they arrived we walked along the beach to a nice bar and had lunch.
-We had to race the incoming tide back, or else things might have been very different to those planned (though Sue and I weren’t at all sure what had been planned).
-After showering and changing into our glad rags we got the taxi at 2.30pm to travel north.
-It rained on the way!
-It stopped when we arrived and the sun came out!
+Jamie and I (men) didn’t travel with them as protocol dictated, we were not allowed to enter the hotel (Gema del Est) until after 4pm.
+And it is also why Suraj and Lucas had to travel to our hotel on the return taxi, he wasn’t allowed to see Charlotte until the start of the ceremony, so it seemed best they meet up with us and we travel north together.
+When they arrived, we wasted time walking along the beach to a nice bar and having lunch.
+In a bit of a panic, we had to race the incoming tide on the way back, or else things might have been very different to those planned (though Sue and I weren’t sure what HAD been planned).
+After showering and changing into our glad rags we got the taxi at 2.30pm and travelled north.
+Disappointingly, it rained on the way, but thankfully it had stopped by the time we arrived, and the sun came out!

-What happened next was truly amazing.
-It was the proudest moment of my life as a father, to give my eldest daughter away in such a fashion.
-What I say next cannot do justice to the sights, sounds and emotions that greeted Charlotte, Sarah and I on the walk to the altar.
-We walked down steps strewn with red petals, accompannied by 2 Massai Chieftans, we halted awhile at the bottom, while it appeared as if everyone in the world was taking photos and applauding and we given a glass of champagne each.
-We both knew our throats were very dry.
-We were then invited to carry on with our walk by another Massai warrior who scattered even more petals across a walk way of plaited palm leaves, laid across the white sand (to prevent Charlotte’s train, dragging in the sand, I think).
-We travelled via a windy pathway through several flowered arches to flash of cameras and the clapping of what appeared to be every guest in the hotel who were lining our way.
-Eventually we reached our destination and I reluctantly handed Charlotte over to Suraj (he looked relieved).
-He was surrounded by 12 Massai warriors and oh yes (nearly forgot), a band of Massai drummers banging the life out of their instruments in rhythm.
+What happened next was truly amazing and other than the birth of my children, it was the proudest moment of my life as a father, to give my eldest daughter away in such a fashion.
+The following description cannot do justice to the sight, sounds and emotion that greeted Charlotte, Sarah and I on that walk to the altar.
+We began stepping down a series of steps strewn with red petals, accompanied by two Massai Chieftains.
+As we paused awhile at the bottom, it seemed as if everyone on the island was taking photos and applauding.
+Thankfully, we were each presented with a glass of champagne, someone knew our throats would be very dry at that moment.
+Sandpaper gullet washed away, we were invited to carry on by another Massai warrior who scattered yet more petals across a walkway of plaited palm leaves (thoughtfully placed to prevent Charlotte’s train from dragging in the sand) and laid over the pristine white silica.
+What followed was a winding and lengthy trail beneath several flowered arches to the constant flash of cameras and the clapping from guests and hotel staff (who had been given time off to attend).
+We eventually reached our destination (seemed forever), and I handed Charlotte over to a waiting Suraj (he looked very relieved).
+Through moist eyes, I could see he was surrounded by twelve Massai warriors and to the side, a band of Massai drummers banging the life out of their instruments in a hypnotic rhythm.